 04.03 FOIA Requirements

 Records that are in the possession and control of the NRC are subject to the FOIA.
-Examples of such records include but are not limited to, the following:
+Examples of such records include, but are not limited to, the following:

 Memoranda, facsimile transmissions (faxes), voicemails, and electronic files, such as Word files, email, and databases.